This post may contain affiliate links. Please see my disclosure policy for details.

 Jane Austen resided in Bath for many years, falling in love with the city and its many distractions.

 Today, there are many spots in Bath to experience the legacy of the Regency Era and what life would have been like during Jane Austen’s time.
-Here’s the 17 spots you must visit if you love Jane Austen in Bath!
+Here are the 17 spots you must visit if you love Jane Austen in Bath!

-It’s a UNESCO world heritage site and famous for its Roman Baths and healing properties of its natural springs.
-In the 17th and 18th centuries many people of high birth and low visited Bath to ‘take the waters’ as they were meant to heal you.
+It’s a UNESCO world heritage site and famous for its Roman Baths and the healing properties of its natural springs.
+In the 17th and 18th centuries, many people of high birth and low visited Bath to ‘take the waters’ as they were meant to heal you.

 There are many easy ways to access Bath;